-In the Google Maps module settings, you’ll get a tooltip content box.
+In the Google Maps settings, you’ll get a tooltip content box.
 It supports HTML inputs.
 You can put your form field shortcodes in this box using HTML.
 It will be used as a template.

 You don’t need to manually enter the tooltip content for each listing item.

 Want to learn more about customizing tooltip content?
 Please see our detailed tutorial on how to customize your directory’s Google Maps tooltips.

 Step 6: Adjust the appearance and styles

 The Google Maps module offers a bunch of appearance settings.
 You can adjust the map sizes using the dimension and zoom settings.

 There is a marker cluster option that will be very useful for large directories.
 Too many markers on a map may make it look cluttered.
 If you use the cluster option, it will group some items and show them in clusters.
 Visitors can click on these clusters and open them individually.